dmhacker/jester/README.md

 a valid, random action with no bias.
 * Greedy — A greedy player is similar to a random player.
 However, a greedy player will always play a random card if it can.
-* Determinized UCT — A player implementing Monte Carlo tree search with explicit determinzations.
+* Determinized MCTS — A player implementing Monte Carlo tree search with explicit determinzations.
 That is, the player will fill in incomplete game information with several potential determinizations and then run MCTS on each state.